tensorflow/tensorflow/tensorflow/lite/g3doc/guide/op_select_allowlist.md

 ## User's defined Operators

-*Note: This feature is only available in tf-nightly and the upcoming v2.5.0 version*
+*Note: This feature is only available from TensorFlow 2.5 version*

 If you
 [created your own TensorFlow operators](https://www.tensorflow.org/guide/create_op),